• Skip to main content

 Some of the plants store food in their seeds.
 We eat the seeds of these plants as food.

-For eg: wheat, rice Maize, millet, Peas, pulses, mustard, groundnut, soyabean.
+For example: wheat, rice, maize, millet, peas, pulses, mustard, groundnut, soybean.

 Groundnut and mustard seeds are called oilseeds because they are used to extract edible oils which are used for cooking food.

-The fruit of banana plant are used as food and the flowers of the banana plant are also used as food in the form of vegetables.
+The fruit of banana plant is used as food and the flowers of the banana plant are also used as food in the form of vegetables.

 Sprouts